-11. Assessment scheme:

 According to the Code of Studies and Exams, students are obliged ot participate in the lectures and seminars.
 If they miss more than 30% of classes, students have not completed the course.

 Individual and group work related to the topics featured above, and making home assignments in order to imbed the information heard during the lectures.

-Class work (70 %); 2 in-class te ests (30%)
+Class work (70 %); 2 in-class tests (30%)

 The subject is a seminar subject and cannot be completed in the examination time.
 In examination time it is only missed in-class tests that can be made up for.

-Formative assessment scheme

-Summative Assessment Scheme

-Summative assessment sche -

-nd which tasks assess which learning outcomes

-Seen examination %

-Unseen examination %

-Coursework (no examination) %

-12. Timetabled examination

-required

-13. Length of exam

-14. Learning materials Law Dadaaw (0040).
-The Art of Divited Marketic wiThe

-Essential Ian Dodson (2016): The Art of Digital Marketing: The Definitive Guide to Creating Strategic, Targeted, and Measurable Online Campaigns.
+Summative assessment scheme Indicate tasks and weightings and which tasks assess which learning outcomes Seen examination % Unseen examination % Coursework (no examination) % Timetabled examination 13. required 14.
+Length of exam Learning materials 15.
+Essential lan Dodson (2016): The Art of Digital Marketing: The Definitive Guide to Creating Strategic, Targeted, and Measurable Online Campaigns.
 Wiley.
 ISBN: 978-1-119-26570-2.

-Recommended

-Dave Chaffey, Fiona Ellis-Chadwick (2015): Digital Marketing .
+Recommended Dave Chaffey, Fiona Ellis-Chadwick (2015): Digital Marketing .
 6th Edition.
-Pearson ISBN10: 1292077646 David Maarman Spott (2017): The New Bules of

-David Meerman Scott (2017): The New Rules of Marketing and PR: How to Use Social Media, Online Video, Mobile Applications, Blogs, News Releases, and Viral Marketing to Reach Buyers Directly.
-6th Edition.
+Pearson ISBN10: 1292077646 David Meerman Scott (2017): The New Rules of Marketing and PR: How to Use Social Media, Online Video, Mobile Applications, Blogs, News Releases, and Viral Marketing to Reach Buyers Directly, 6th Edition.
 Wiley.
-ISBN-10: 1119362415, ISBN-13: 978- 1119362418
+ISBN-10: 1119362415, ISBN-13: 978-1119362418

-1. Module code: B20TVB04E
+1. Module code: B19TVB04E

-2. Title: TOURISM PRODUCT DEVELOPMENT
+2. Title: FAST AND SLOW TOURISM PRODUCTS

 3. Credit points: 7

 4. Start term: Spring

 5. Module leader: János Csapó, Dr.

+6. Accredited by:

-6. Module restrictions:
+7. Module restrictions:

 Pre-requisite

 Programme restrictions BSc in Tourism and Catering

 Level restrictions

 Other restrictions or

 requirements

-7. Aims:

-A detailed analysis is given of the theoretical background of the tourism product and the main products types with international and Hungarian focus as well.
-Students also learn